 Yellow must have finished integrating its network in the western United States by September 2022.
 This is according to a statement released by the firm.
 Of course, consolidating more terminals would result in financial savings.

-Additionally, Todd Maiden (Finance Editor) of FreightWaves noted that the money made from selling those facilities’ real estate would aid the carrier in paying down its large debt.
+Additionally, Todd Maiden (Finance Editor) of FreightWaves noted that the money made from selling those facilities’ real estate would aid the carrier in paying down its enormous debt.

 O’Brien has stated he will be harsh on employers since taking office as Teamsters president in 2022.
 That represents a turnabout from prior Teamsters leaders, especially regarding Yellow.